awdavies/AQIStatus/README.md

   consuming for me to implement, so for now I just suggest one person turn off their WiFi and use mobile networking if they are in dire need of constant AQI updates.

+## Troubleshooting

+* AQI is just sitting on pending:
+  * This might be something to do with your update frequency being quite long, which is resulting in the location updater sitting around for a long time.
+    If it's been like this for a few minutes, try updating the update interval to be longer/shorter than the one you have right now, which will restart the persistent notification foreground service.
+If this still doesn't work, there might be some other machine on your WiFi contact PurpleAir frequently (see caveats for more information on why this might happen), so it might be necessary to switch your phone to mobile networking instead of using WiFi.
+    To force the foreground service to restart and immediately try to speak to PurpleAir, just change the update interval in your settings to a different number.

 ## Future Plans